 Next, look for potential hazards that could lead to falls.

-- Perform a “walk-through” of your home, inside and out, room by room.
-Make a note of any potentially hazardous situations in each room and in your outdoor spaces.
-Since it’s easy to overlook safety hazards in familiar surroundings, so bring a friend or family member as an extra set of eyes when you perform your walk-through.
+- Perform a “walk-through” of your home, inside and outside.
+Note all potentially hazardous situations in each room and in your outdoor spaces.
+Since it’s easy to overlook safety hazards in familiar surroundings, ask a friend or family member to be an extra set of eyes.

 3. Create Your Home Safety Checklist

 Now look at the risks and activities room by room and devise a solution.
-For example, if you wrote, “I tripped over a magazine on the floor in the living room,” you need to declutter the living room or move the magazine rack next to your favorite chair or couch.
-Another one might be, “I have to stand on a step stool to change light bulbs.”
-Your solution could be to purchase a light-changing gadget with a telescoping wand so that you never have to step on a stool or ladder when you’re home alone.
+For example, if you wrote, “I tripped over a magazine on the floor in the living room,” plan to declutter the living room or move the magazine rack next to your favorite chair or couch.
+Or perhaps you had to step on a stool to reach something.
+The solution might be asking someone to help you move items within reach or purchase a telescoping lightbulb changer or claw so you don’t have to step on a stool or ladder when you’re home alone.
 Review your checklist periodically and add to it as necessary.
 Get more ideas for home improvement projects to reduce fall risk.

 4. Share Your Checklist